pogla/increase-product-variation-limit-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds setting field to increase variation threshold limit.
+This plugin adds a setting to increase variation threshold limit.

 == Description ==

-When your variable product has more than 30 variations, WooCommerce starts to use ajax to load your selected variation.
+When your variable product has more than 30 variations, WooCommerce starts to use AJAX to load your selected variation.
 This might break some pages or produce unexpected behaviour.
 This plugin simply adds a setting to increase this limit.
 It's that simple.

 == Installation ==